 expERIEnce Children's Museum - Pennsylvania’s Great Lakes Region

-For more than 15 years, expERIEnce Children's Museum in Erie has been providing an educational, creative and interactive environment where learning and fun go hand in hand.
-Children can experience the wonders of aerodynamics at the museum’s Air Sorter exhibit and discover the History, Mystery and Magic of Magnets exhibit, featuring six interactive stations demonstrating the power of magnets.
+For more than 20 years, expERIEnce Children's Museum in Erie has been providing an educational, creative and interactive environment where learning and fun go hand in hand.
+Children can discover the History, Mystery and Magic of Magnets exhibit, featuring six interactive stations demonstrating the power of magnets.
 New daily educational programs filled with exploration and learning are available to tiny tots (children 6-24 months) and parents.

 Da Vinci Science Center - Lehigh Valley